zpeed260/hassio-addons/letsdnsocloud/README.md

 ### 4. Hass.io config
   - Install plugin using /addons directory or GIT
   - Edit config with your CloudFlare Global API Key, your CloudFlare email address and domain.
-  - Hit start and wait for it to create the certificates.
+  - Hit start and wait.

 ### 4. Homeassistant config
   - Add the following to your configuration.yaml: